National clinical audit privacy notice

 The data processors we use are:

-• software providers/hosts for databases which hold the data (Net Solving LTD, Egress Software Technologies LTD and Microsoft LTD)
+• software providers/hosts for databases which hold the data (Net Solving LTD, Egress Software Technologies LTD, Microsoft LTD and SNAP Surveys LTD)

 • external statisticians for detailed analysis of anonymised sections of data.